-Editor's note: Additional considerations for GPRS/UTRAN are FFS.
+Editor's note: Additional considerations for GERAN/UTRAN are FFS.

 - The solution should enable data sent on different RATs to be correctly recorded on CDRs.

 - The HPLMN should be able to influence which DNNs/S-NSSAIs are maintained, reconnected or disconnected at inter-RAT idle mode mobility to/from NB-IoT.